 Day 7: Departure from Quito.
 A transfer will be arranged for you from our airport hotel to the airport at a time you need it.

 *Please Note: If you wish for any extra nights in Quito, or some cultural city tour activities to be arranged around the tour please contact our office.

+PACE: Moderate.
+Breakfast times are typically 5:30-6:30am, with earlier breakfasts required for some of the day trips from the lodge.
 Most days will have several hours of downtime to relax or download photos – this is often in the late afternoon when the light may be poor and when it is more likely to rain, or in the middle of the day when it is hot and slow.
-There is a fair amount of driving involved on the main tour; on 4 days a drive of up to 2 hours is needed (and this is each way for 2 of these days).
+A few of the day trips from the lodge will involve several hours of driving.

 PHYSICAL DIFFICULTY: Easy to moderate.
 Much of the tour will be spent near feeders, which are accessed by only a short walk.
 At Paz de Aves we will may need to walk roughly half a mile (about 1 km) on moderately steep and often slippery trails in order to photograph some of the special birds.
 There may also be short walks on trails to target a few things at Suamox or Milpe.
 The elevations covered on this tour range from 9180ft/2800m in Quito (at the start and end, the highest point), to 5740ft/1750m at the lodge we are based at for most of the tour, and down to 1310ft/400m at Suamox, the lowest point of the tour.

 CLIMATE: Usually very pleasant (mostly 55°-75°F, 13°-24°C), and hot on the one day at Suamox.
 Some rain can be expected, especially in the afternoons and evenings, and intense downpours are not unexpected in this naturally wet, tropical region (good rain protection for your gear is essential).
 This is considered the end of the dry season, and often is associated with good bird activity at this time.